-The Compensation Committee established a 2011 target bonus opportunity for the NEOs expressed as a percentage of base salary based on competitive market information using the Towers Watson general industry survey, as follows: Robert Decherd - 85%; Jim Moroney - 70%; Alison Engel - 50%; Dan Blizzard - 40%; and John McKeon - 60%.
-These target bonus percentages were unchanged from 2010.
-In setting the target bonus award opportunities for NEOs, the Committee took into account both pay for performance and retention considerations.
+The Compensation Committee established a 2012 target bonus opportunity for the NEOs expressed as a percentage of base salary based on competitive market information using the Towers Watson general industry survey, as follows: Robert Decherd - 85%; Jim Moroney - 70%; Ali Engel - 55%; and Dan Blizzard - 45%.
+The target bonus percentages for Robert Decherd and Jim Moroney were unchanged from 2011.
+The target bonus percentage for Ali Engel was increased from 50% to 55% from 2011 and for Dan Blizzard from 40% to 45% from 2011.
+In setting the target bonus award opportunities for NEOs, the Committee took into account both pay for performance and retention considerations, and in the case of Ali Engel and Dan Blizzard, to bring them in line with the median of the market for similar positions in the Towers Watson general industry survey and in recognition of their assuming additional responsibilities resulting from the departure of several senior executives.

-The following charts show revenue and EBITDA goals for 2011 for each of the corresponding performance levels (threshold, target and maximum) and our actual revenue and EBITDA results for 2011.
+The following chart shows the EBITDA goals for 2012 for each of the corresponding performance levels (threshold, target and maximum) and our actual EBITDA results for 2012.